ConceptJunkie/CoolNumbers/README.md

 These files list all polydivisible numbers for base 2 through base 15.
 I have generated more bases, but the files are getting really large.

+# partitions.txt

+The first 100,000 integer partitions where each value represents the number of ways the value can be broken down into distinct integer partitions.